Matrix Bootstrap Approximation without Positivity Constraint: Bootstrap Approximation

 By contrast, in our approach the role played by positivity is replaced by the existence of the eigenvalue distribution \(\rho_{E}(\lambda)\)\footnote{More precisely, our method assumes \(w_{0}=1\) from the outset, which should also be regarded as part of the physical constraints.}.
 That is, the assumption that the moments \(w_{n}\) are generated from \(\rho_{E}(\lambda)\), namely assumption~(i), itself functions as a physical constraint.
 It is precisely this assumption that allows us to include the moments \(w_{1}\) and \(w_{2}\) in the objective function \(F\), and to extract their (approximate) values through a least-squares procedure.

 In this paper, we do not pursue the issue of non-uniqueness any further.
-Instead, because our procedure is explicitly based on the existence of the eigenvalue density \(\rho_{E}(\lambda)\), we regard the resulting approximate values as strong candidates for physical solutions.
+Instead, because our procedure is explicitly based on the existence of the eigenvalue density \(\rho_{E}(\lambda)\), we regard the resulting approximate values as strong candidates for physical solutions, at least in the Euclidean-type one-matrix model.
 At the same time, it should be kept in mind that, independently of the issue of non-uniqueness, the present method is intrinsically approximate.
 In order to justify the resulting approximate values as candidates for physical solutions, it is first necessary to verify that this approximation indeed provides a (algebraic) solution to the loop equations, as will be discussed in Section~\ref{subsec:Consistency Check of the Approximate Results}.